ephes/django_async/article_sorted.md

 # Part II - Why Async

-Concurrency via async is such a big deal because:
+Concurrency via async is such a big deal, because it has two main advantages over other approaches provided that your tasks are I/O bound:

-1. Async is the most resource efficient way to increase the number of tasks an application will be able to handle if those tasks are I/O bound
+1. Async is more efficient
-2. It's easier to write concurrent async programs compared to the alternatives
+2. It's easier to write async concurrent programs

 ## Resource Efficiency

-What options do you have, when the number of tasks your application has to do simultaneously increases?
+What options do you have, when the number of tasks increases your application has to do simultaneously?
 Let's have a look at the alternatives ordered from high to low amount of effort:

 * Spin up more machines